arviz-devs/arviz/docs/source/contributing/index.md

 to ArviZ who know they want to contribute code but don't know where to start.

 ### Issue triaging
+Some additional ways to contribute to issue triaging include:

+- **Subscribe to issues** to stay updated on discussions and progress.
+- **Help identify outdated issues** that may no longer be relevant.
+- **Provide references or links** to related discussions or documentation.
+- **Assist in labeling issues** (if you have permissions) to categorize them properly.

 Helping to manage or triage the open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
 You can {ref}`triage existing issues <issue_triaging>` to make them clear and/or provide temporary workarounds for them.